mar-veloper/counter-app/README.md

 # Counter application
->This is only for learning purpose.
+>This is for learning and practice purpose.

 ## Available Scripts